What Is Headless Drupal?

 But what is headless Drupal exactly, and what benefits does it offer organizations, digital teams, and marketers?
-Here’s a brief introduction with answers to these questions and more.
+Here’s a brief introduction with answers and more.

 Drupal is a popular content management system (CMS) that powers some of the most recognizable websites and digital experiences.
 As an open source platform, Drupal is supported by a large community of 118,000 active developers and contributors who continually improve and extend the platform.
 Highly reliable, scalable, and secure, Drupal is used by millions of individuals and businesses to create digital experiences.

 It consists of back-end systems that store, organize, and manage content and front-end tools that render content for viewing by or interaction with users.
 Unlike some traditional CMSs, Drupal is API-first and based on discrete, composable systems, so it can be used in different architectures or modes depending on your needs: